Shaving Cream Prints are Good Clean Fun…

 Once you’ve created several prints, place them onto waxed paper and iron them until they are dry and flat:

-You now have a variety of colorful papers, that can be used in many different ways:
+You now have a variety of colorful paper marbling papers, that can be used in many different ways:

 Create Digital Collages!